saveenr/usql-tutorial/ch05/tips-for-sql-developers.md

         UPPER( Region ) AS NewRegion
     FROM @searchlog;
 ```

-But those developers will be disappointed to find out that U-SQL has no UPPER() method.
-The C# developer knows what to: just use the string type's intrinsic ToUpper() method.
+Unfortunately, said developer will be disappointed to find out that U-SQL has no `UPPER()` method.
+The C# developer, on the other hand, knows what to do: use the string type's intrinsic `ToUpper()` method.

 ```
 @output =